 For most infants, their brachial plexus injuries will heal within three to six months; however, the more severe the injury the greater the chances that there will be residual complications such as numbness or paralysis.

 Brachial plexus palsy can leave a child with an ongoing need for physical therapy and surgery to restore some mobility to the affected arm.
-If their disability was the result of medical malpractice, you may want to discuss your case with an experienced West Tennessee birth injury attorney from the law firm of Baily & Greer.
-Our compassionate injury attorneys in Jackson and Memphis will listen to your story, investigate your case and pursue financial compensation from the doctor and hospital that treated your child.
-We want to hear your story.
+If their disability was the result of medical malpractice, you may want to discuss your case with an experienced West Tennessee birth injury attorney from the law firm of Baily & Greer, PLLC.

 We look beyond your child’s injuries and consider their future

 At Bailey & Greer, PLLC, we offer a free consultation to families in Memphis, Jackson and throughout West Tennessee who have experienced a brachial plexus palsy birth injury.
-You may call our Memphis personal injury lawyers toll free at 877-819-4414 or fill out our contact form to schedule time with our legal team today.
+Please reach out to our Memphis personal injury lawyers at 901-475-7434 or fill out our contact form to schedule time with our legal team today.